Midland Railway – Butterley

-The Midland Railway – Butterley is a heritage railway at Butterley, near Ripley in Derbyshire.
+The Midland Railway – Butterley is a heritage railway and museum complex at Butterley, near Ripley in Derbyshire.

 History

 Overview

 The Midland Railway – Butterley lies on the Ambergate to Pye Bridge line of the old Midland Railway, a line once connecting the Derwent Valley branch of Midland Main Line to the Erewash Valley.
 A branch leading to the south to Ripley station was in use from 1889 until 1923.
 The sole historical station on the line is Butterley, which opened in 1875.
 The current line extends westwards from Codnor Park Junction on the Erewash Valley Line, although the present-day heritage line terminates at Hammersmith.
 The line currently runs for 3+1/2 mi from Hammersmith via Butterley, Swanwick Junction and Riddings to Ironville.
 It is operated and maintained by the Midland Railway Trust.

 Use

 The Ambergate to Pye Bridge line, during its operation, was used to serve the collieries of Marehay, Hartshay, Pentrich, Swanwick and Britain Pit.
 The current Swanwick Junction station lies on the former site of Brand's Colliery.
 The line also provided rail access for the site of the Butterley Company.